vishuchauhan27/Linux_Error_Solution/README.md

 If the error persists even after these interventions, forcing the installation of the package using dpkg may provide a workaround.
 Always ensure to keep your system updated by running sudo apt full-upgrade after resolving issues to maintain optimal performance and security.

-Should you continue to face challenges, consulting the Kali Linux community forums or official documentation can provide additional insights and assistance.
+Should you continue to face challenges, consulting the Kali Linux community forums or official documentation can provide additional insights and assistance. **

---This Method is working in my case
+## This Method is working in my case
 >> I hope your work will also go well if you encountered this error Good luck :) <<

   Smyle - 😁